misakimichy/Redux-state-tree/README.md

     3) Inside of `App` component, we're also receiving `loading` from `store.getState()`.

     4) Add if statement to show loading heading in the page if the loading is true.

+22. Update API - Optimistic Updates
+    1) Now when you delete item, it removed from the list item but API hasn't updated.
+To update API, you need to call `API.deleteTodo`.

+    2) To prevent the time delay between data and UI, dispatch `removeTodoAction` then return `API.deleteTodo`.
+If there's an error, dispatch `addTodoAction` and show an error message.

+    3) Update `removeItem`, `toggleItem` for `Todos` component and `removeItem` for `Goals` component optimistically.